-- "Introduction to WebObjects Deployment" (page 17) gives you an overview of the deployment approach taken with WebObjects 5.
-In addition, it lists the ways in which WebObjects Deployment helps you to maintain a secure site. - "Installing the Software" (page 29) explains which WebObjects Deployment components need to be installed on a computer, taking into account the computer's purpose in your site. - "HTTP Adaptors" (page 35) describes the function of the HTTP adaptor in your site.
+- Chapter 2, "Introduction to WebObjects Deployment" (page 17), gives you an overview of the deployment approach taken with WebObjects 5.
+In addition, it lists the ways in which WebObjects Deployment helps you to maintain a secure site. - Chapter 3, "Installing the Software" (page 29), explains which WebObjects Deployment components need to be installed on a computer, taking into account the computer's purpose in your site. - Chapter 4, "HTTP Adaptors" (page 35), describes the function of the HTTP adaptor in your site.
 It also describes how you customize the adaptors included in WebObjects Deployment if the default configuration does not suit your needs.
 State discovery is how the HTTP adaptor keeps track of the application instances of your site.
-The chapter describes the different ways that the adaptor can obtain that information and how you configure the adaptor to use one of those methods. - "Managing Application Instances" (page 59) introduces you to the deployment tools you use to configure and maintain your site.
-It also describes the mechanism used in WebObjects to ensure that application instances are always running, helping you maximize your site's up time. - "Deployment Tasks" (page 67) explains how to perform configuration and maintenance tasks on your site.
-It also shows how to maintain multiple sites using the same hardware. - "Application Administration" (page 101) shows you how to monitor and improve your site's performance. - "Deployment Settings Reference" (page 111) lists the deployment properties you can use to customize your site. - "Special Deployment Issues" (page 123) lists issues to keep in mind when deploying Java Client applications.
-It also tells you what to do if you want to deploy WebObjects 4.5.1 applications together with WebObjects 5 applications.
+The chapter describes the different ways that the adaptor can obtain that information and how you configure the adaptor to use one of those methods. - Chapter 5, "Managing Application Instances" (page 57), introduces you to the deployment tools you use to configure and maintain your site.
+It also describes the mechanism used in WebObjects to ensure that application instances are always running, helping you maximize your site's up time. - Chapter 6, "Deployment Tasks" (page 67), explains how to perform configuration and maintenance tasks on your site.
+It also shows how to maintain multiple sites using the same hardware. - Chapter 7, "Application Administration" (page 99), shows you how to monitor and improve your site's performance. - Chapter 8, "Deployment Settings Reference" (page 109), lists the deployment properties you can use to customize your site. - Appendix A, "Special Deployment Issues" (page 123), lists issues to keep in mind when deploying Java Client applications.
+It also tells you what to do if you want to deploy WebObjects 4.5.1 applications together with WebObjects 5 applications. - Appendix B, "Document Revision History" (page 125), lists changes made from previous editions of the book.